Top

 • You must work within the public health service

-• You must not be enrolled on either an Intern training scheme or a Specialist training scheme
+• You must not be enrolled on either an Intern training scheme or a specialist training scheme

 • You must be registered on either the Supervised or General Division of the Register as held by the Irish Medical Council